salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 *Some files will have more information, other less; varies depending on the objective of the study.*\
 *Remember, this is a work in progress, so some things are still in development and the goal is to never finish, always add and gather more knowledge.*

 First, in the root, you can see two `.md` files, which contain information about [**GoLang**](https://github.com/salomaoalves/Languages/blob/main/GoLang.md) and [**Octave**](https://github.com/salomaoalves/Languages/blob/main/Octave.md).
 In both, I didn't gather to much knowledege about it, more the basic and first steps.
-The reason is that I find them interesting but not the main ones used in the data field, so I didn't want expand too much time on them *unfortunately time is finite*.
+The reason is that I find them interesting but not the main ones used in the data field, so I didn't want expend too much time on them *unfortunately time is finite*.
 So I decided to just take some look, gather some information, and, maybe, in the future, add more knowledge to them.

 The other file in the root is about the **Mojo** language *file `test.mojo`*.
 This is a new language, recently open-source, so there isn't too much about it, the *gather information process* is still in its early stages.

 There are two other folders, called `img`, which contains images that will be used in some file.
-And the `Human` folder, which contain markdown files for languages that human speak, like [**English**](https://github.com/salomaoalves/Languages/blob/main/Human/english.md) and [**Español**](https://github.com/salomaoalves/Languages/blob/main/Human/espanol.md) - they contain explanation of grammar, tricks words and more.
+And the `Human` folder, which contain markdown files for languages that human speak; for now, there is a [**English**](https://github.com/salomaoalves/Languages/blob/main/Human/english.md) and [**Español**](https://github.com/salomaoalves/Languages/blob/main/Human/espanol.md) file - they contain explanation of grammar, tricks words and more.

 ## [Julia](https://github.com/salomaoalves/Languages/tree/main/Julia)
  > Is a high-level, general-purpose dynamic programming language, most commonly used for numerical analysis and computational science